ssrome/weather-react/README.md

 # Weather React App

-A basic to-do app that performs CRUD operations locally.
-A singular list will be saved to local storage.
+A weather app that shows the current weather and forecast by searching for a city.

 ## Installation